JDuesterhus/happy-exe-rewritten/README.md

 WEAPON_REVOLVER.ini
 ```

-## Planned Features
+## TODO

+#### Make a local webui using webhooks.

+#### Fully rewrite the aimbot (after understanding the math behind it better).

+#### Make better use of classes.

+#### Be more concistent (and accurate) on variable and function names.

+#### Remove unused code.

+#### Add missing hotkeys.

+#### Add auto-reattach to process after game exit/crash.

+#### Add runboost bot.

+#### Add block bot.

+#### Add print out player info.

+#### add esp based on team color (m_iCompTeammateColor).

+#### add skinchanger.

-#### soon
+#### add defuse indicator.

+#### add standalone rcs without confliction between aimbot.

 ## Known Issues

-#### soon
+#### CMisc::Console crashes after using it too often (potential memory leak).

+#### remove_hands does not work in Dangerzone gamemode (that's the limitations of being external).

+#### overwrite_fov doesn't always work (also because we're external).

 ## FAQ
 #### Q: Who made this?

-#### A: Most code was written by me with the exception of some functions in Aimbot.cpp (AngleDiff, Dot, GetFov, CalcAngle, ClampAngle, NormalizeAngle, SmoothAngle, MakeVector) and a few minor things in vector.h.
+#### A: Most code was written by me with the exception of most functions in Aimbot.cpp (AngleDiff, Dot, GetFov, CalcAngle, ClampAngle, NormalizeAngle, SmoothAngle, MakeVector) and a few minor things.

 #### Q: Why did you make this?

 #### A: I made a cheat in 2015 that mostly consisted of copy pasted code and with terrible performance.
 I wanted to make something new so I started this project in late 2019 from scratch and tried to fix all the issues I previously had and make use of object oriented programming to clean up the code.
-The code is still messy and I could have made better use of object oriented classes (for example with reading/writing entities) but the readability still a lot better than "my" old project that had everything slammed into one file.
+The code is still messy and I could have made better use of classes (for example with reading/writing entities) but the readability still a lot better than "my" old project that had everything in one file (main.cpp).

 #### Q: How to build?

-#### A: You can't because I left out some bigger files that stayed mostly untouched by me (IniReader, Memory Class, Json Parser).
-This was intentional because I didn't want to include already completed code that I didn't write myself and also to prevent people from spreading compiled versions of it on the forums.
+#### A: You can't because I left out some bigger libraries made by different people (IniReader, Memory Class, Json Parser).
+This was intentional because I didn't want to include untouched/unedited code that I didn't write myself and also to prevent people from spreading compiled versions on various forums.

 #### Q: How is this useful then?

-#### A: You'll probably find no use in this except if you can learn anything from it but you can probably find better code to learn from since this poorly written.
+#### A: You'll likely find no use in this except if you can learn anything from it but you can probably find better way better resources to learn from since this poorly written.